wur-bioinformatics/introduction-to-bioinformatics/week1.md

 A biological process is not equivalent to a pathway.
 At present, the gene ontology does not represent the dynamics or dependencies that would be required to fully describe a pathway.
 :::

-Each GO-term is embedded into the GO hierarchy, where specific terms point to more generic terms.
-More generally, the GO is represented as a graph, where GO terms are the nodes and relationships between GO terms are edges.
-As such, one GO term may have more than one parent term.
-For example, the biological process [hexose biosynthetic process](http://amigo.geneontology.org/amigo/term/GO:0019319) has two parents: [hexose metabolic process](http://amigo.geneontology.org/amigo/term/GO:0019318) and [monosaccharide biosynthetic process](http://amigo.geneontology.org/amigo/term/GO:0046364).
+A good example of how ontologies are represented as graphs is the biological process [hexose biosynthetic process](http://amigo.geneontology.org/amigo/term/GO:0019319), which has two parents: [hexose metabolic process](http://amigo.geneontology.org/amigo/term/GO:0019318) and [monosaccharide biosynthetic process](http://amigo.geneontology.org/amigo/term/GO:0046364).
 This reflects that biosynthetic process is a subtype of metabolic process and a hexose is a subtype of monosaccharide. ({numref}`go`).

 Edges between GO terms in the GO hierarchy can represent various relationships between genes and gene products.
 The four main relationship types used in the gene ontology are 'is a', 'part of', 'has part', and 'regulates'.

 :::{figure} images/Week1/go.png
 :alt: Go hierarchy
-:width: 50%
+:width: 55%
 :name: go

 An extract of the Gene Ontology hierarchy.